theory/justatheory/content/post/postgres/summit-universally-buildable-extensions.md

 Well that snuck up on me.
 Tomorrow, May 1 2024, [Yurii Rashkovskii] of Omnigres will be giving a presentation at the fifth installment of the Postgres [extension ecosystem mini-summit][mini-summit].
-The tal, "Universally buildable extensions: dev to prod", should provoke some interesting asymmetrical thinking and discussion.
+The talk, "Universally buildable extensions: dev to prod", should provoke some interesting asymmetrical thinking and discussion.
 I hope to see you [there][mini-summit].

 **Note!** If you reserved a spot at a prior mini-summit, you will need to do so again for each subsequent event or get no reminders from Eventbrite.
 If